nhselect/step1-training/content/platform-roles/roles/centremanager.md

 <div class="nhsuk-card">

-### Trust-wide DLS Centre Manager (non-clinical)​
+### Organisation-wide DLS Centre Manager (non-clinical)​

 <div class="nhsuk-card__content">

 #### Key responsibilities / platform functionalities​

-- Responsible and accountable for the DLS platform at a Trust-level​
+- Responsible and accountable for the DLS platform at a Trust or Higher Education institute level
 - Responsible and accountable for non-clinical proficiency frameworks (i.e. Digital Skills)​
 - NHS England TEL's main point of contact for your DLS centre​

-If you do not know who your Trust-wide Centre Manager (non-clinical) is or do not have one, please contact learningnetwork@nhselect.org.uk
+If you do not know who your organisation-wide non-clinical Centre Manager is, or do not have one, please contact learningnetwork@nhselect.org.uk

 </div>